Jay-Khakim/myldb/README.md

 # MyLDB - Online Library Management System | Mern Stack App

-> This app can be used for online library management.
-You can use it for coolecting your book DB, noting quotes from books, managing your book borrowings, lendings.
-Also it can be useful for keeping up  what kind of books you finished and for setting goals and working with them
+> This app can be used for online library management, for collecting books DB, noting quotes from books, managing book borrowings, lendings.
+Moreover, it can be useful for keeping up what kind of books user have been finished and for setting goals and working with them

 1. React with functional components & hooks ✅
 2. React router ✅